nextflow-io/nextflow/docs/script.md

 ### Maps

-Maps are used to store `associative arrays` or `dictionaries`.
+Maps are used to store *associative arrays* (also known as *dictionaries*).
 They are unordered collections of heterogeneous, named data:

 ```
 scores = [ "Brett":100, "Pete":"Did not finish", "Andrew":86.87934 ]